 But after leaving Tantantei, these ramen shop apprentices created more modern bowls.
 Tantantei’s ramen, on the other hand, is frozen in time.
 There’s a certain old-school simplicity to it.

 But this doesn’t mean the ingredients are simple.
 A light soy sauce seasoning releases a soup that is chicken and pork bones, mackerel and bonito fish flakes, dried shrimp, and niboshi (dried sardines).

 Many consider this to be the ideal “Tokyo ramen”, a prototype of sorts.
 Savory flavors from the chicken and pork bones meet sharper jolts from the fish elements.
 But it doesn’t stop there…

 Go for the Dumplings

 You have to order their famous dumplings.
 The “Mix Wantanmen” comes with both juicy shrimp AND pork dumplings.
-It’s a steal at only ¥1,200.

 Other toppings in the ramen include little bits of negi (spring onions), menma sticks (bamboo shoots), a sheet of seaweed, and classic chashu pork.

 It’s just counter seats at Tantantei.
 Every seat is a front row seat, with a commanding view of the kitchen.
 You’ll feel like it’s 1977 too, with the rustic interior.